Knighton910/meanstack_MovieApp/README.md

 ## this application was built for purely educational purposes.
-I hope anytime in the future when i need reference, to go back and look at the code.
+I hope anytime in the future when i need reference, to go back and look at the code. and it doesn't hurt to gain experience in a craft, that i want to build a future on.